szapp/FeatShare/doc/features.rst

 ----------------

 Each feature is selectable by the end-user before integration.
-To give more information about, there is a short description for each feature when it is selected.
+To give more information about them, a short description is displayed for each feature when it is selected.
 This description can be set by a specific trait .
 The name of this trait may be changed in the :ref:`config <configjson>` with :std:term:`features.infoTextAnchor`.
 The default name is ``infoText``.